-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- severe depression, changes in mood or behavior;
+- unusual changes in mood or behavior;

-- seizure (convulsions);
+- a seizure (convulsions);

-Less serious side effects may include:
+Common side effects may include: